htcondor/htcondor/docs/admin-manual/file-and-cred-transfer.rst

     LOCAL_CREDMON_AUTHZ_GROUP_TEMPLATE = read:/groups/{groupname} write:/groups/{groupname}
     LOCAL_CREDMON_AUTHZ_GROUP_MAPFILE = /etc/condor/local_credmon_group_map

-For example, supposed that user "bob" should have access to ``/groups/projectA`` and ``/group/projectB`` and "alice" should have access to ``/groups/projectB``, the mapfile (``/etc/condor/local_credmon_group_map``) might look like:
+For example, suppose that user "bob" should have access to ``/groups/projectA`` and ``/group/projectB`` and "alice" should have access to ``/groups/projectB``, the mapfile (``/etc/condor/local_credmon_group_map``) might look like: